Computer-Graphics-Shenkar-Projects/Image-Processing/README.md

 The output is a binary image where each pixel is 0 (black) or 255 (white).

 🔍 Canny Implementation Steps:
-Noise reduction using Gaussian filter
+1. Noise reduction using Gaussian filter,

-Compute gradient magnitudes along X and Y axes, then combine
+2. Compute gradient magnitudes along X and Y axes, then combine,

-Non-Maximum Suppression to remove spurious edges
+3. Non-Maximum Suppression to remove spurious edges,

-Apply Double Thresholding and Edge Tracking by Hysteresis
+4. Apply Double Thresholding and Edge Tracking by Hysteresis.

 Halftone.png
 Applies a Halftone effect using 2×2 square patterns.